Skip to main content

 The dataHandler enables you to return the complete data set after making modifications.
 It offers the flexibility to choose whether or not to return the modified data.
 If you decide to return the data, the modifier operations will be applied to the returned data.
 Alternatively, if you opt not to return the data, the modifier operations will be directly applied to the source data.

-headerStep:You can provide the data as a 2D array where each inner array represents a row.
+• Single sheet - you must return the data as a valid 2D array or an array of objects where each inner object/array represents a row.

 reviewStep: You can provide the data in one of two formats, with errors or without errors:

-• Without errors - you must pass the data as a JSON array where each object represents a row.
+• Without errors - you must return data as a JSON array where each object represents a row.
 Every row object must consist of keys representing columns, with corresponding values representing the cell value.

 It is important to ensure that the keys of your JSON data should match the keys of the target data model (TDM).